JADE-V-V/JADE/docs/source/index.rst

 ================================
 Version: |release|

-JADE is a new tool for nuclear libraries V&V.
+JADE is a tool for nuclear libraries V&V.
-Brought to you by NIER, University of Bologna (UNIBO) and Fusion For Energy (F4E).
+Development was initially started by NIER, University of Bologna (UNIBO) and Fusion For Energy (F4E), and it is today carried out mainly by F4E and the United Kingdom Atomic Energy Authority (UKAEA).
+You can find an up to date and detailed list of contributors in the :ref:`contributor_list` section.

 JADE is an open-source software licensed under the :ref:`gnulicense`.
 When using JADE for scientific publications you are kindly encouraged to cite the following papers: